PatrykKukula/pv-calculator/README.md

 ## Catching exceptions with notifications

-Before insert data into database everything have to be valid.
+Before inserting data into database everything have to be valid.
 Not everything can be done through Bean Validation, some things need to be done in the services.

 For example if login credentials are invalid, notification is poped.